dividedmind/statistics-done-wrong/significant-differences.rst

 works: when comparing the confidence interval against a fixed value, rather than another confidence interval.
 If you want to know if a number is plausibly zero or not, you may check to see if its confidence interval overlaps with zero.
-There are, of course, formal statistical procedures which generate confidence intervals which *can* be checked for overlap by eye, and even correct for :ref:`multiple comparisons <multiple-comparisons>` automatically.
-For example, Gabriel comparison intervals are easily interpreted by eye.\
+There is, of course, a formal statistical procedure which generates confidence intervals which *can* be checked for overlap by eye, and even corrects for :ref:`multiple comparisons <multiple-comparisons>` automatically.
+Unfortunately, these procedures only work in certain circumstances; Gabriel comparison intervals are easily interpreted by eye but require each group being compared to have the same standard deviation.\
-:cite:p:`Gabriel:1978fp`
+:cite:p:`Gabriel:1978fp` Other procedures handle more general cases, but only approximately, and not in ways that can easily be plotted.\
+:cite:p:`Stoline:1981vk`

 Overlapping confidence intervals do not mean two values are not significantly different.
 Similarly, separated standard error bars do not mean two values *are*